-Our Careers Newsletters are sent to all Year 11 pupils via their college email.
+Careers Newsletters Will be sent to all 11 pupils via their college email.
 They will cover the latest course news, important dates and provider links to support students in making their choices for Post 16 study.

 For assistance with the Positive Steps @16 Personal Statement click here for a template.